 A Walk Along O'Connell Street

 - On the north side of the River Liffey, walk up O'Connell Street, check out the Spire of Dublin, and the General Post Office (GPO) with remnants of the 1916 Easter Uprising.

-These tours are fairly easy going and involve easy walks to sites.
+These tours are fairly easy going and most involve easy walks to sites.
+However, please note:

 - You should have an average fitness level and good mobility.
 Bring a walking stick if you'd like.

-- You are able to go on walks along uneven surfaces, up hills, and carry your bags to your room.
+- You should able to go on walks along uneven surfaces, up hills, and carry your bags to your room.

-- To get to sites, walks can be 10 - 30 minutes and people take them at their own pace.
+- To get to sites, walks can be 10 - 30 minutes and some involve gravel or dirt roads.
+Most people take them at their own pace.

 - And if you're just not feeling up to it that day, you can always opt out.